shakes76/PatternAnalysis-2024/recognition/Denoising_Diffusion_ADNI_46966159/README.md

 GANs generally output high quality images and are fast and sampling, but have low diversity.
 VAEs have fast sampling and high diversity, but suffer from lower quality samples, mostly due to blurring.

+This project implements a denoising diffusion model using PyTorch to analyze the Alzheimer’s Disease Neuroimaging Initiative (ADNI) dataset, which includes images from patients diagnosed with Alzheimer’s Disease (AD) and cognitively normal (CN) individuals.
+The goal is to enhance image quality by reducing noise, thereby improving the accuracy of subsequent analyses, such as classification or segmentation tasks.
+The diffusion process iteratively refines the images, effectively recovering meaningful features that may be obscured by noise, which is crucial for reliable diagnostic tools in Alzheimer's research.

 ## Requirements
 This project requires several Python packages to function properly.